Mediators/UnreliableGuide/README.md

 #### 3.3.4 pci.library

 At the time of writing, the latest version of `pci.library` (11.0) is distribtued separately from `MM_CD_UP`, and must be downloaded directly from Elbox's website.

+## 4. Troubleshooting

+Mediators are extremely complex pieces of hardware and driver development tends to be very slow, so it's possible to run into various issues, both hardare and software.

+### 4.1 Hardware

+#### 4.1.1 Mediator disappears from Autoconfig after a few reboots

+Your Mediator is defective and needs to be returned to Elbox for repair/replacement.

+### 4.2 Software

+#### 4.2.1 Guru meditations from ramlib (80000004)

+This seems to be a widely experienced symptom, and may trace back to multiple underlying causes.
+Potential remedies worth investigating:
+ * Remove and reseat the Mediator and bridgeboard
+ * Clean all the contacts on the bridgeboard, Mediator and PCI cards
+ * Install [dtack](http://aminet.net/package/util/misc/dtack) and place it in `S:Startup-sequence` before anything touches the Mediator (i.e. at least before any `DEVS:Monitors` files are loaded)
+    * Note that dtack may cause issues with Warp3D.
+If anyone would like to explain why dtack is able to help, we would love to place a thorough explanation here!